 - If the cat takes a DNA test – this can confirm or deny that the cat is a Ragdoll or Ragdoll mix.
 If your cat does not have papers from a breeder, then the only way to confirm that it is a Ragdoll is by performing a DNA test.
 Update: I learned from this post on our Facebook Group that the UC Davis Cat Ancestry test is better and that another is the Wisdom Panel Complete Cat DNA Test.

-Aside from these two official methods, you can find out if your cat is a Ragdoll or maybe part Ragdoll by analyzing the cat.
+Aside from official papers or a DNA test, you can find out if your cat is a Ragdoll or maybe part Ragdoll by analyzing the cat.
 Here’s what you should do:

 Analyze the Cat’s Physical Traits: